 The English subtitles in this release are mostly okay, but a couple of issues occur every so often.
 This includes capital letters being used incorrectly in more than one instance, punctuation being left out on at least one occasion and a blatantly obvious typo being present; “IFS huge” was displayed when the subtitles should have read “It’s huge” in one episode.
 Neither the opening theme song nor the ending theme songs are subtitled.
 The same goes for the insert songs, except for “Good Luck For You”, the song in episode 5 that was sung by the students of Sakimori High School.

 The audio will leave nothing to be desired for most except those hoping for an English dub.
-Although no voice actors give a particularly outstanding performance here, all voice actors give a convincing performance for their characters.
-The background music is skillfully composed and orchestrated and adds to the emotional feel of the series.
-The opening theme song and two ending theme songs are decent pop songs, but what stands out are the insert songs, as they fit in very well with the scenes they accompany.
+The background music is skillfully composed and orchestrated, and it adds to the emotional feel of the series.
+The opening theme song and two ending theme songs are somewhat decent pop songs, but what stands out are the insert songs, which fit in very well with the scenes they accompany.

-Valvrave the Liberator is a series that will entertain not only its core audience of mecha fans but also people who have never seen a mecha series before.
-Though it falls victim to many of the trappings of modern manga and anime series, and goes too far in its attempt to constantly keep viewers guessing and skillfully handle major plot revelations place this as one of the better anime series in recent years.
-Unfortunately, the season’s final episode ends quite abruptly, with a preview of season two after the credits promising answers to the many questions raised so far and a darker continuation of the story.
+Valvrave the Liberator is a series that will mainly entertain its core audience of mecha fans.
+Unfortunately, it falls victim to many of the trappings of modern manga and anime series, and goes too far in its attempt to constantly keep viewers guessing.
+This season’s final episode ends quite abruptly, with a preview of season two after the credits promising answers to the many questions raised so far and a darker continuation of the story.
 One can hope that the writing drastically improves in the second half of this ridiculous series.

 Capsule Computers review guidelines can be found here.